drummonds/bytestoneblog/content/posts/Accounting for programmers/Plain text accounting/_index.md

 ## Plain Text Accounting formats

 What is common is that this is a list of directives in one or more text files.
-There are a number of directirves.
+There are a number of directives.
 The order of the directives is not that important.

 There are a number of definitions: